grafana/grafana/docs/sources/administration/data-source-management/teamlbac/_index.md

 {{< /admonition >}}

 You can configure user access based upon team memberships using LogQL.
-LBAC for datasources controls access to logs depending on the rules set for each team.
+LBAC for data sources controls access to logs depending on the rules set for each team.

 This feature addresses two common challenges faced by Grafana users: